-The work reported here is a part of a project which was carried out by the team of Systems, Science and Software (S3) of San Diego, and Pipe Line Technologists, Inc. (Pipetech) of Houston, under the contract which is identified on the cover page as "Energy Study of Pipeline Transportation Systems."
+The work reported here is a part of a project which is being carried out by the team of Systems, Science and Software (S3) of San Diego, and Pipe Line Technologists, Inc. (Pipetech) of Houston, under the contract which is identified on the cover page as "Energy Study of Pipeline Transportation Systems."
 The primary objectives of the project are to assess the susceptibility of the oil, gas, and other pipeline industries to technological innovations and to identify the associated research, development, and demonstration (R, D, & D) requirements.
-The project final report was published as DOE report HCP/M-1171-1, "An Energy Study of Pipeline Transportation Systems."
-That final report is in summary form, combining the results from the five reports listed in Table 1.1-1.
-As will be noted from the table, this present report is one of those reports.
+The project final report will be published in early 1977 as S3 report SSS-R-77-3020, "An Energy Study of Pipeline Transportation Systems."
+That final report will be in summary form, combining the results from the seven task reports listed in Table 1.1-1.
+As will be noted from the table, this present report is one of those task reports.